 Not every cast she makes is a good one.
 Not even close.
 Realizing that it’s now being asked to make real, permanent change, Lisa’s body digs in, fights back.
 Her muscles are not much interested in being retrained; they like the status quo, could care less about learning anew.
 And they certainly don’t give a damn about helping her improve as an angler.
 But what Lisa’s muscles don’t realize—not yet—is that there’s no going back.
 Her mind has already glimpsed what’s possible.
 She’s made casts she never thought she could.
 She’s felt the pleasure that comes from putting a fly right where it’s aimed.
 Perhaps most important of all, Lisa has learned to recognize problems as soon as they occur, and learned the corrections necessary to fix them.
 Cause and effect have become clear.

 When our time is up, Lisa has made 367 casts (I know this because I’ve counted them with a clicker).
 I hope she makes a lot more.
 Hundreds upon hundreds more.
 But that’s up to her.
 She knows what she needs to do, how to do it, and how to fix it when things go awry.
-She knows how fun flycasting can be.
+She knows how much fun flycasting can be.
 Lisa has put a lot of work into this lesson; I appreciate that and thank her for her efforts.
 And as with all the students I teach, I’ll be pulling for her.
 Hard.